Get information on what it means to be transgender and supports for trans young people in Ireland

 What’s the difference between Trans and other terms?

-- Intersex people are people whose sex characteristics vary from tradtitional female or male types.
+- Intersex people are people whose sex characteristics vary from traditional female or male types

 Is there support in Ireland for trans people?